-We also analyze the failure cases of \modelname and categorize the errors into the following limitations: \textbf{Color Detection:} The generated oracle QAs sometimes contain errors regarding the appearance of objects.
-Specifically, our model might detect a wrong color, especially when there is a shadow on objects.
-For example, our model could detect the color of the table as "black" while it is supposed to be a "white" table under the shadow.
-Currently, we use a simple dictionary-based approach that first defines a color dictionary that contains the HSV range for each color and then determines the color of an object by looping through the color dictionary and using the color that can cover the largest area as the color of the object.
-Therefore, there is room for improvement in color detection, \eg by using vision models.

-\textbf{Not Well-Formed Model-Generated QAs:} The model-generated question-answer pairs might not be well-formed, \eg when the generated question does not match the candidate answer (\eg ``\texttt{Q: How is the bowl on the self arranged?
+We also analyze the failure cases of \modelname and categorize possible errors into the following limitations: \textbf{Color Detection:} The generated oracle QAs sometimes contain errors regarding the appearance of objects.
+Our model might detect a wrong color, especially when there is a shadow on objects.
+For example, our model could detect the color of the table as ``black'' while it is supposed to be a ``white'' table under the shadow.
+Currently, we use a simple dictionary-based approach that first defines a color dictionary that contains the HSV range for each color and then determines the color of an object by looping through the color dictionary and using the color that can cover the largest area as the object color.
+Thus, there is room for improvement in color detection, \eg, by employing vision models. \textbf{Ill-Formed Model-Generated QAs:} In some cases, the model-generated question-answer pairs might not be well-formed, \eg, when the generated question does not match the candidate answer (\eg, ``\texttt{Q: How is the bowl on the self arranged?
 A: Place potato in bowl.}'').
 This issue could potentially be solved by including an evaluator model that measures the relevance between the question and the answer.